-Spokane's oldest neighborhood has personality.
+Browne's Addition is Spokane, Washington's oldest neighborhood and it has the personality to prove it.
 You'll see it in the mix of Victorian mansions, Arts & Crafts bungalows and modern apartment buildings.
 Eclectic characters fill this area of Spokane.
 You'll discover plenty to eat, drink, and do.
 Bonus: it's a short walk or Lime scooter ride from downtown Spokane.

 Eat & Drink

 Right in the heart of Browne's Addition is a quaint business district with a handful of restaurants.
 Start with a huckleberry mimosa during brunch at Browne's Bistro.
 Eat on the patio, weather permitting.
 Directly across the street is The Elk, which opened in 1999 inside what was once a pharmacy and soda fountain.
 Make sure to try the searingly spicy gumbo.
 Next door is El Que, which features Mexican-style street food and house-made tequila infusions.
 Directly across the street from El Que is the must-try Italia Trattoria.
 It's so delicious, Food Network just declared the restaurant's Pappardelle Lamb Ragu the best in the country.
 Perhaps all you desire is a simple slice of pizza.
 Pacific Pizza, next door to Italia Trattoria, enters stage left.